apace7/local_volume_database/docs/source/tutorials.rst

 Some Recommendations
 ---------------------------------------------

-For detailed analysis, I would recommendation fixing the version of the tables instead of the current version.
+For detailed analysis, I would recommendation fixing the version of the tables to a specific commit instead of the current github version.
 Each table can be loaded from a specific commit.
 For example, this loads an older version of the data/dwarf_mw.csv table.

 .. code-block:: python